 These are some of the reasons why so many artists work in a shed or garage.
 The practicality of the situation means that their home is not breached by massive modifications and the freedom to be an artist (and make a mess) is afforded to you by having a space you’re not stressing about keeping clean or burn free.

 By far the most important consideration is how you will install proper ventilation into that room.
 You can’t get away with only an open door or window as a source of ventilation.
 You do need a door or window open for a supply of fresh air, but you also need an actual extraction unit or ventilation fan as well (I cover this in a blog on ventilation systems).
 Glass is coloured with metals and oxides.
 When you melt glass these oxides and metals burn off and disperse into the immediate atmosphere.
 These particles will settle on any surface (and down your lungs) if not sucked up and dispelled outside and away from your source of fresh air.
 Over time, the particles will inflict serious health risks to your lungs.
 Look at your space, get up into the roof if you have to and see where the beams are and how much space is available to you outside of your studio (a potential place to rest a ventilation unit).
 Then work with a qualified electrician to select a ventilation unit that is suitable.
 Some things to ask yourself are:

 - Will you be able to sit an extractor unit in the roof cavity? (mine is in the roof cavity with a pipe leading down directly in front of my torch)

-- If not, can you attach an extraction hood (like a kitchen canopy or “rangehood”) to your wall above your workstation?
+- If not, can you attach an extraction hood (like a kitchen canopy exhaust fan or “rangehood”) to your wall above your workstation?